akmalnawfer/3p-noon-daily-standup/README.md

 Flash: N/A

 ## Himanshu
-HB: User submodule mapping API -- waiting for the PR to be reviewed (Rohit) => Homepage revamp APIs (Frequent & favorite section), HBWFM-923 Adding timestamp on groups
+HB: waiting for any changes on access mgt (if requested by FE)

-Magic: N/A
+Magic: MWFM-1163 (ticket details notification errors), notifications panel approach documentation.

 Flash: N/A